 The procedures have been adapted to the current situation in order to guarantee quality service and to process incoming requests.

-Since Monday, April 20, 2020, and after consultation with the COPAS, the AEC is proceeding to assessments of the situation of dependency of persons living in long-term care facilities by using My-Secu.
-My-Secu is a secure computer platform reserved for care and assistance professionals, that have the necessary authorizations and are authenticated, use to inform the AEC of the needs of their residents.
-These informations will be used to prepare the summary of the care and assistance to which the dependent person is entitled that the AEC will forward to the CNS.
+- since 20 April 2020, and after consultation with the COPAS, the AEC has resumed carrying out assessments of the situation of dependency of persons living in long-term care facilities by using MySecu.
+MySecu is a secure computer platform used by care and assistance professionals, that have the necessary authorizations and are authenticated, to inform the AEC of the needs of their residents.
+These informations will be used to prepare the summary of the care and assistance to which the dependent person is entitled that the AEC is forwarding to the CNS.

 Our "Helplines" can be contacted:

 Monday to Friday from 9.00 am to 11.00 am and from 2.00 to 4.00 pm

 "Assistive Technology Helpline"

 - For the provision of assistive technology.
 We work in close collaboration with the « Service Moyen Accessoire (SMA) » which guarantees the delivery of urgent assistive technology that is essential for a return home, namely: bed with motorized adjustment, alternating mattress, toilet chair with wheels, active and passive lifter for persons, positioning wheelchair.
 All other requests for technical aids are also processed as soon as possible given the current situation.